 More information about Malaysia is available on the Malaysia country page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States has had a consular or commercial presence in the area comprising modern- day Malaysia since the 1800’s.
-Following its independence from the United Kingdom, the United States officially established diplomatic relations with Malaysia in 1957.
+The United States has had a consular or commercial presence in the area comprising modern-day Malaysia since the 1800s and, in 1957, established official diplomatic relations with Malaysia.
 The United States and Malaysia elevated the bilateral relationship to a Comprehensive Partnership in April 2014.

 Today, the United States and Malaysia share a diverse and expanding partnership in trade, investment, security, environmental cooperation, and educational and cultural relations.
-Malaysia has a diverse democracy and is an important partner in U.S. engagement with Southeast Asia.
+Malaysia is a diverse democracy and is an important partner in U.S. engagement with Southeast Asia.
 The countries cooperate closely on security matters, including counterterrorism, maritime domain awareness, and regional stability, and participate frequently in bilateral and multilateral training, exercises, and visits.
 Economic ties are robust, and there is a long history of people-to-people exchanges.

 U.S. Assistance to Malaysia